Read time 10 minutes

 Here is the complete explanation of the above-mentioned solutions with their entire process.

-1. On the Outlook interface, right-click on the folder that is troubling you and click on the Properties option.
+1. Open Outlook , right-click on the troubling folder and click on the Properties option.

 2. Now, move to the Permissions tab and make sure that “Folder Visible” permission is assigned.